Cohen opens 50 acres’ future for discussion

 Development in the area has not always been welcomed by members of the community, both due to the work itself and a lack of transparency surrounding it.
 The Chronicle reported in October that several area civic leaders, all of whom took part in a Request for Information on the possibility of a casino in Northeast Queens, denouncing the idea, sent a letter to Gov. Hochul demanding that the state Gaming Commission issue a report on the findings of the RFI, as it was legally required to have done by June 10.

-The same spokesperson said that improving transportation around Citi Field would be a significant piece of the project.
+The same spokesperson for Cohen said that improving transportation around Citi Field would be a significant piece of the project.

 Relatedly, the Mets announced Monday afternoon that LJ Nassivera has been appointed vice president of transportation services.
 In that role, Nassivera — a longtime employee at an engineering and planning firm that has worked with the city’s Department of Transportation, the Metropolitan Transportation Authority and more — will “collaborate with internal and external groups to identify and implement new programs for an improved fan experience with a focus on increasing mass transit usage,” the Mets said in a press release.